Frequently asked questions (FAQs)

 • Every resource is available online, so teachers can manage in-class work, homework, and distance learning easily with print and online access.
 Having both options available ensures equity of access for all students.

-• 'Read to me' - this is a text to speech functionality that reads aloud the content for users who may have difficulty in reading.
+• 'Read to me' - this is a text to speech functionality that reads aloud content for users who may have difficulty in reading.

-• Colour contrast - Oxford Digital NZ abides by WCAG guidelines for minimum contrast ratios
+• Colour contrast - Oxford Digital NZ abides by WCAG guidelines for minimum contrast ratios.

 • Content presentation - all digital content is presented in a sans serif font (DM sans) with appropriate character and line spacing for readability.